Tozarf/Vercel-Test---Video-Conference/README.md

 # Config

-first create a react app in your computer.
+Clone the repo to a desired location in your computer.
-Then clone the repo to that same location:

 $ git clone https://github.com/Quielo/r6vc-app.git

+Then you will need to copy the "node_modules" folder into the cloned project. after that tap:

+$ git status

+If git hasn't been init yet, then write:

+$ git init

+Proceed to update your git config:

+$ git config --global user.name {your name}

+$ git config --global user.email {your email}

 - clone repo
 - git init